Powerlearnproject/se-day1-assignment-Mattmartc71/README.md

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance
+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 Software testing is a systematic process to ensure software quality.
 Unit testing focuses on individual code components, verifying their correctness.
 Integration testing combines these components to assess their interaction and data flow.